Haozhe-Li/Haozhe-Li/README.md

 # Hi there🙋

-I am Haozhe Li, welcome to my GitHub profile!
-I'm a Computer Science and Music Junior student at [U of I](https://illinois.edu).
-I'm interested in LLM, Python and Full-Stack.
-Please check my website [haozheli.com](https://www.haozheli.com) or my [resume](https://www.haozheli.com/resume/Resume.html) for more info!
+Hello, and welcome to my GitHub profile!
+I'm Haozhe Li, a Computer Science and Music Junior student at the [University of Illinois](https://illinois.edu).
+I'm interested in LLM, Python, and Full-Stack.
+Please feel free to check out my website [haozheli.com](https://www.haozheli.com) or my [resume](https://www.haozheli.com/resume/Resume.html) for more info!

-### Repository
+## Repository

 Here is the work you might be interested in.